-LEARNING OUTCOMES ASSESSMENT CRITERIA Th e learner will: The earner can: 1. - 1.1.
+LEARNING OUTCOMES ASSESSMENT CRITERIA Th e learner will: The learner can: 1.
+1. Understand the processes and 1.1.
 Explain the stages of mitosis and meiosis. importance of mitosis and meiosis.
 Explain the significance of the differences between mitosis and meiosis.
-2. Understand the composition, structure and role of nucleic acids in the replication of DNA and the process of protein synthesis.
+2. 2.
+Understand the composition, structure and role of nucleic acids in the replication of DNA and the process of protein synthesis.
 2.1.
 Explain the structure and method of replication of DNA.
 2.2.
 Explain the processes of and factors influencing gene expression.
+2.3.
 Explain protein synthesis.
 3. 3.
 Be able to analyse the genetic basis of inheritance.
 Analyse how genetic problems involving monohybrid, co-dominant and sex-linked inheritance may be solved.
 3.2.
 Discuss specific examples of chromosome mutations, explaining their significance.